Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

-Tree-Worthy DIY Christmas Ornaments
+Homemade Christmas Ornaments

 No other holiday has such a magical preparation period as Christmas, so to help you get inspired for your holiday projects, here is a collection of creative and tree-worthy handmade Christmas ornaments to add to your decorations this year.

-No-Glue Paper Flower Balls
+1. No-Glue Paper-Flower Balls

-The ornaments are so easy to make that you won’t even need a glue or sticky tape.
-You can use them not only to add texture to your Christmas tree, but also to create a holiday centerpiece.
+The ornaments are so easy to make that you won’t even need glue or sticky tape.
+You can use them not only to add texture to your Christmas tree but also to create a holiday centerpiece.
 Just put several of them in a bowl and mix them with other ornaments.

 Blogger Anu took a simple cardstock and turned it into beautiful stars.
 Although these Scandinavian-inspired ornaments are not made in the traditional holiday colors, they still look festive and will definitely add a modern touch to your tree.

-Summer Fruit Accents
+3. Summer Fruit Accents

 For most people, the traditional Christmas décor remains the favorite, but if you are not the kind of person who decks their halls in red and green, you will like this next holiday craft from Brit + Co.
 How adorable are these pinecone pineapples!

-Fake a 3D Sunburst
+4. 3D Sunburst Ornament

-Give your burned out lightbulbs a new purpose and turn them into expensive-looking drop ornaments.
+Give your burned-out lightbulbs a new purpose and turn them into expensive-looking drop ornaments.
 Paul from Sweet Paul made these glittery decorations by brushing old lightbulbs with craft glue and then dipping them in glitter.
 To achieve this fresh look, use glass glitter in soft, pastel shades of green, blue and lavender.
 Aside from the drying time, this project takes no time at all.

 Himmeli are traditional Finnish holiday decorations made of dried natural straw, but they were reinvented in patterned drinking paper straws by Anu from Nalle’s House.
 These little geometric sculptures will look lovely against the green branches of the tree as well as clustered together in front of a window.
 Watch the video for instructions.

-Metallic Toy Story
+7. Metallic Toy Story

-Plastic holiday ornaments are perfect for those who have small kids running around the house, because they are practically unbreakable.
+Plastic holiday ornaments are perfect for those who have small kids running around the house because they are practically unbreakable.
 Another great thing about these painted toy decorations is that they can be repainted if you decide to change your color scheme next year.
 Check out the Twinspiration website for a tutorial.

-Sparkly Melt-Proof Snowflakes
+8. Sparkly Melt-Proof Snowflakes

-Jodie and Jen from Eighteen 25 give new purpose to wooden clothespins by transforming them into flurry of sparkly snowflakes.
+Jodie and Jen from Eighteen 25 give new purpose to wooden clothespins by transforming them into a flurry of sparkly snowflakes.
 It is amazing how ordinary objects can become really interesting Christmas ornaments with just a little bit of glue and glitter.
 This is a good holiday craft for small kids to help with or for older children to tackle on their own.

-The Marbled Look
+11. The Marbled Look

 Need something to keep the kids busy on a snowy afternoon?
 Make these polymer clay holiday ornaments from Minted.
 Polymer clay is an easy material for kids to work with and can be sculpted and molded with simple tools.
 So, go ahead and pull some cookie cutters out from the kitchen drawer and let them have fun.
 The trendy marbled effect and the pretty colors make these perfect to string up on your Christmas tree.

-Toilet Paper Bling
+12. Toilet Paper Bling

 Toilet paper rolls are as useful as the toilet paper that comes on them.
 Before you throw away that paper roll, think about these gorgeous snowflake ornaments.
 They look intricate but are actually simple to make—just check out the video.
 And the purple glitter gives them such a gorgeous sparkle!

-Rustic Twiggy Snowflakes
+13. Rustic Twiggy Snowflakes